Berlin Brandenburg Airport: Financing

 On 13 January 2018, the company requested an additional €2.8 billion for extensions until 2030.
 Taking that into account, the total cost came to €9.4 billion, with a total of €10.3 billion if the €900 million in overhead costs for 2019–2020 were factored in.
 An economical estimate determined the costs for the overhead at a conservative figure of €770 million.
 The airport was planning to borrow €400 million.
 Another issue arose when it became public that the airport head was earning an annual salary of €500,000.
 A new loan was granted by the German parliament on 30 June 2018 totaling €132 million.
 With the other two owners, the states of Brandenburg and Berlin, permitting their shares of the loan as well, the loan would total €500 million.
 The board postponed a decision concerning the loan until the end of August 2018, which left the entire finance planning in jeopardy.
-At the end of August 2018, Berlin's head of finance, Matthias Kollatz, remarked that the airport may face abrupt bankruptcy on 1 January 2019 if no immediate measures were to be taken.
+At the end of August 2018, Berlin's head of finance, Matthias Kollatz, remarked that the airport might face abrupt bankruptcy on 1 January 2019 if no immediate measures were to be taken.
 The financial head resigned from the holding company of Berlin's airports at the end of September 2019.
 According to projections the airport was in dire need of additional €508 million from 2021 onwards.
 Reports indicated another need for financial support from authorities for the next 2 years as of 29 April 2020 amounting to €1.8 billion.
 A new study claimed that the net worth of the current building was far lower than the credited €4.866 billion and would be settled at €3 billion less.
 The financial gap due to the COVID-19 pandemic was estimated to be €300 million for Tegel and Schönefeld combined, thus the new airport would be in need for financial support for years to come.
 The 2019 annual report from BER's operating firm was criticised by The Left as extremely short and not transparent.
 Cash flow concerns amounted to an immediate €1.5 billion by 20 June 2020.

 On 13 July 2020, prosecutors filed a complaint on suspicion of falsifying the balance sheet.
 The financial auditors for FBB were the same as for the now insolvent Wirecard company, raising doubts about the validity of the audits.
 The plan to generate profits starting in 2023/2024 had been interrupted by the COVID-19 pandemic, according to airport head Engelbert Lütke-Daldrup.